Edward C. Lawson: Personal life

 Aside from his landmark supreme court case, very few biographical details are known about Lawson, a man described by the Los Angeles Times as "mysterious, even secretive".
-Reportedly he was a vegetarian, and claimed that he was entirely sober, refusing all drugs and alcohol.
-He avoided discussing "exactly how he makes a living".
+Said to the owner of a San Francisco-based business in 1982, he was reportedly a vegetarian, and claimed that he was entirely sober, refusing all drugs and alcohol.
+In 1993, he avoided discussing "exactly how he makes a living", only indicating that by then, he ran a business in Los Angeles and was a member of the Screen Actors Guild.